justinwlin/Neural-Network/FlappyBird_Neural_Network/README.md

 # Flappy Bird Neural Network:

 ## DISCLAIMER:
 This is a Github project following a tutorial series by Daniel Shiffman ( [link](https://www.youtube.com/watch?v=c6y21FkaUqw) ) on how to apply a neural network + genetic algorithm to play flappy bird.
+I did not write this code from scratch, rather follow along and learn to apply concepts that I've been working on with neural networks and genetic algorithm.

 Credits to him for the files: nn.js, matrix.js, and the flappy bird code.